miguelpalospou/RAG-Project/README.md

 ```
 ## Vector Stores

-#### For the following examples, we use a PDF document loader to load a document and split it into pages:
+#### For the following examples, we use a document loader to load a document and split it into pages:
 ```
 from langchain_community.document_loaders import TextLoader from langchain.text_splitter import RecursiveCharacterTextSplitter